Micket/pycourse/lecture1.md

 # Computer session
 * Bring laptops if you need help installing software
 * Practice problems (not obligatory)
-* First assignment is available if you want to start early
+* First assignment will be available on thursday if you want to start early